nrajasin/Network-intrusion-dataset-creator/README.md

     1. In this mode you will be running wireshark and capturing packets.
 These will be used to make your own dataset depending on the options you pick.
 1. The results are stored in a CSV file.
 You can override with the `--outfile` command line option
 1. You can set a time to capture the packet_dict with the `--howlong <time>` option.
 The default is stored in `set.py:how_long`.
 The time is seconds.
-1. In this mode you can load an existing PCAP and make a dataset in csv format.
-Specify the path to the input pcap with `--sourcefile <path>` The default is stored in `input_file_path` in `set.py`
+1. In this mode you can load an existing .pcap/.pcapng capture file and make a dataset in csv format.
+Specify the path to the input pcap/pcapng capture file with `--sourcefile <path>` The default is stored in `input_file_path` in `set.py`
 1. The software allows users to define a time window for each aggregation record.
 Specify the time in _msec_ with the `--window <size>` offering..
 TThe default is stored in  `set.py` .
 The time is in milliseconds.

 ## Usage Notes: